Gsbansal10/Averages-and-Allegation/Weighted Average.md

 You can verify it using the formula for averages&mdash;
 $$ average = \frac{20 + 23\times 2}{3} = 22 $$

-👉 Solving the questions using the surplus and deficit approach can help get answer faster.
+👉 Solving the questions using the surplus and deficit approach can help you get answer faster.

 💡 **Note** that if you find the surplus and deficit approach cumbersome or not applicable in any question, then you can always revert to the standard formula of averages.
 That will work in all situations.